wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 }
 ```

 To implement the model in a readable way, we'll define the `load()` function to orchestrate the load work by returning the appropriate view states as the data loads.
-The `load()` function returns a `StateSequence` that first emits a `.loading` state, then calls `fetchUser()` which performs the data request asynchronously.
+The `load()` function returns a `StateSequence` that applies `.loading` synchronously first, then calls `fetchUser()` which performs the data request asynchronously.

 ```swift
 struct LoaderModel {